clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 author: Kathy Davis
 draft: true
 ---
-Here is the first report from our developers who received annual funding for 2023 projects.
+Here is the first report from our developers who are receiving annual funding for their 2023 projects.
 They have been busy!

 ## 2023 Annual Funding: Boshhzidar Batsov